First Nations Scholarships

 Successful applicants will be offered a First Nations Scholarship.

-At this time, the applicant’s family/guardian will be asked to apply for ABSTUDY and complete an AIEF application.
+At this time, the applicant’s family/guardian will be asked to apply for ABSTUDY and complete an AIEF application to determine the parent contribution amount.

 Unsuccessful applicants will also be notified at this time.